Western or giant redcedar, giant arborvitae, shinglewood, canoe cedar (Peattie 1950).

 The Quinault Lake Cedar, located closely north of Quinault Lake in the Olympic Mountains of Washington, once had an estimated wood volume of 500 cubic meters (it is now hollow), with a dbh of 594 cm and height of 53.0 meters.
 It is easily accessed by an interpretive trail.
 Nearly as large is the Cheewhat Lake Cedar on the west coast of Vancouver Island (an area that can generally be described as the happy hunting ground for giant redcedars), which has a wood volume of 449 cubic meters, a dbh of 584 cm, and a height of 55.5 m.
-Also noteworthy are the Willaby Creek tree, south of Lake Quinault and also easily accessed by trail, 59.4 m tall with a wood volume of 351 cubic meters (Van Pelt 2001).
+Also noteworthy is the Willaby Creek tree, south of Lake Quinault and also easily accessed by trail, 59.4 m tall with a wood volume of 351 cubic meters (Van Pelt 2001).
 A former giant of note, the Kalaloch Cedar, just off Highway 101 in the Olympic National Park, with a dbh of 599 cm and wood volume of 350 cubic meters, was destroyed by a storm in March 2014.
 Many were sad to see this giant, beautiful tree fall.

 A tree on Canoe Creek in Olympic National Forest was cored and provided a ring count of 1460 years (pers. comm.
 Robert Van Pelt, 1999.07.28).
 Also, 1212 years for a partial sample from a tree at Cheewhat Lake, Pacific Rim National Park, BC, collected by Randy Stoltmann (Van Pelt 1998).
 In general, there are not many data for this species; the largest and presumably oldest trees represent complex growth patterns on many different buttresses, and accurately determining the age of most old trees would require a complete stump section and a lengthy exercise in measurement and crossdating -- that is, assuming that the central part of the tree had not rotted away, as it often has.